bitterjug/kashana/docs/elm-notes.rst

 - [ ] Fix CSRF forgery warning from server

+  Need to add token param to Result.update and pass down from dashboard.
+  Dashoard gets it from initWithFlags and stores in global scope.

 - [ ] Refactor and pull all the ResltObject stuff out into its own module.

 - [x] Upgrade to Elm 0.18